Explore other offices & services

-The International House is a coeducational, intercultural residence center where international and domestic students live together.
-The International House promotes understanding and mutual respect among students and encourages them to explore other cultures.
-The house is open to all students and provides the campus community with a venue for programs and events.
-As a residence celebrating cultural diversity, the International House offers students an opportunity to live in a multicultural atmosphere.
+The International House is a coeducational, intercultural residence center for both international and domestic students to foster a sense of exploration and celebration of cultural traditions.
+The International House encourages understanding and mutual respect among students from diverse cultural backgrounds through the experience of living together.
+The house is open to all students, and also provides the campus community with programs and events.
+As a residence celebrating cultural diversity, the International House may be home to a wide variety of students.
+Close to the hub of campus, the International House encourages students to explore other cultures and offers an opportunity for students to live in an international and multicultural atmosphere.

 Casa Latina Cultural Center

 Casa Latina is a cultural center dedicated to promoting Latin American life and culture.
 It is an open, inviting place for anyone interested in learning through shared experiences.
 Those living in Casa Latina work to foster greater communication and understanding of the Hispanic/Latino culture and world.
 Students living in Casa Latina participate in a group house project each term.

 Selection: Applicants for Casa Latina go through an application and possible interview process with members of the Lo Nuestro student organization, who determine the house occupants as well as roommate placement for the following year.
 Casa Latina houses up to five students (two doubles, one single).

 The House: Located near the edge of campus, next to the soccer field, Casa Latina has everything a student needs.
 A complete kitchen, numerous comfortable common living spaces and ample storage space give Casa Latina all the basics of a home, allowing students the opportunity to live together and work for common goals.